pygfx/pygfx/docs/guide.rst

 ----------

 As promised in the previous section, here is a full example of how to use pygfx.
-It adds a little bit of flare to the hello world example by rotating the cube a bit during the draw call.
+It adds a little bit of flair to the hello world example by rotating the cube a bit during the draw call.
 This allows us to create a simple animation::

     from wgpu.gui.auto import WgpuCanvas, run